Meeting minutes and resources

 SA and SMcL agree to have a separate technical chat about drilling.

-SA provided assurance to RF that serious engineers are involved in every stage, Atkins (commissioned by IRSL) reports are signed off by Steven Fort, who has worked in the Island with Roger for quiet some time, previously for Rendall Geotechnics.
+SA provided assurance to RF that serious engineers are involved in every stage, Atkins (commissioned by IRSL) reports are signed off by Steven Fort, who has worked on the Island with Roger for quiet some time, previously for Rendall Geotechnics.

 Group confirm Jacobs are commissioned by IWC to advise the council and Atkins are separately appointed by IRSL to advise Island Roads